 Prepare for Due Diligence

 Due diligence is the extra research that a potential investor will do when considering an investment in your company.
 Get in front of this process as much as you can with your own diligence!
 This makes everybody’s lives easier.
 Know your numbers, your plans for growth, and the drivers of your business success.

 Make sure you have answers to these questions:

 - What is my Go to Market or Growth plan?

 - How many customers do I need to acquire, and by when?

-- How will I accomplish these plans?
-What will that cost?
+- How will I accomplish these plans and what will that cost?

-- What are my assumptions underlying these projections?
+- What are my financial projections and assumptions underlying these projections?

 With a strong and practical focus on diligence, you can preemptively answer questions from investors who are seriously considering your company.
 You can position your funding needs and business capabilities in the most compelling way possible.
 This ties together with your pitch deck creation, since the designers you work with should be able to weave a cohesive story with the compelling graphics and content to support this underlying message and instill confidence in your investor audience.

 If you can do all this, and you can start doing it early, you will set your business up for success from the very beginning and impress investors.